-2. To remove the fuel tank cap, turn the cap slowly counterclockwise, then pause slightly before removing it.
-After removing the cap, hang it on the cap hanger.
+To remove the fuel tank cap, turn the cap slowly counterclockwise, then pause slightly before removing it.
+After removing the cap, hang it on the cap hanger (type A) or hook it on the inside of the fuel filler door (type B).